-Tips for easing into daylight saving time
+Tips for easing into Daylight Saving Time

-GRAND RAPIDS, Mich. — Daylight saving time is this weekend, which means we'll lose an hour of sleep.
+GRAND RAPIDS, Mich. — Daylight Saving Time is this weekend, which means losing an hour of sleep.

-Experts says if the time change tends to affect you, there are a few things you can do to make the transition easier.
+Experts tell us that if the time change tends to affect you, there are a few things you can do to make the transition easier.

-“If you don’t get a lot of sleep, there are even a lot of next-day consequences, like having difficulty focusing, or concentrating, or you’re more irritable,” said Dr. Leisha Cuddihy, PhD, a psychologist with Spectrum Health.
+“If you don’t get a lot of sleep there are even a lot of next-day consequences, like having difficulty focusing, or concentrating, or you’re more irritable,” Dr. Leisha Cuddihy, PhD a Psychologist with Spectrum Health.

 Cuddihy said it’s not the biggest deal for some, but it can really throw off others.